Your essential car washing guide

 You need the right washing tools

 Now we don't want to sound patronising or condescending in any way, but you would be amazed at how many people just don't get the whole car washing thing.
 It is as simple or as hard as you wish it to be.
-Whether it's a quick whip around before a cruise, or a luxurious twin bucket bath for your special someone.
+Whether it's a quick whip around before a cruise, or a luxurious two bucket bath for your special someone.
 There are a few simple rules you must follow.
-You need a good bucket with about 12 litres capacity.
+You need a good bucket with about 15 litres capacity.
 We use a bucket known affectionately as BOB, The Bowden's Own Bucket with all our Car Care Products.
-It is great quality and made in Australia.
-(BOB also won an Australian design award in 2004.
-Yes, a bucket won a design award!!)
+It is a complete bucket system with separate Wash, Rinse and Wheels buckets, great quality, made right here in Australia,

 Sponges pores also have great storage facilities for things like tiny hard particles, keeping them entrapped and scratching your paint forever.
-Likewise, we have found the longer hair wash mitts like lambs' wool, can also get small damaging particles caught up in their weave over time, another great car scratcher.
 It's for these reasons that we put a lot of thought into our two washing tools, to stop these things happening.

 Our Muffy sponge has a layer of special bright yellow microfibre on the top and bottom, allowing it to have a protective, soft barrier, to minimise scratching.
 Muffy also has open sides, so you can get heaps of suds in and out of the sponge, this also helps stop wash fatigue with the sponge getting heavy as you move around the car.
 If you ever accidently drop Muffy, you can easily wash it out.
 The bright yellow material aids you in being able to just check it militantly, and find any foreign contaminants in the material.

 Inspect and clean Muffy militantly after each wash or if you drop her!

 Love Glove - Easy to use & wash